 Bacchus

-The Bukett grape variety Bacchus, which owes its name to the Roman wine deity, was bred in the 1930s at the Federal Research Institute for Vine Breeding in Siebeldingen from the grape varieties (Silvaner x Riesling) x Müller-Thurgau.
+The Bukett grape variety Bacchus was bred at the Federal Research Centre for Vine Breeding in Siebeldingen in the 1930s.

 Facts